Using an employer of record in Mexico

 Background check in Mexico

-Background checks aren’t mandatory in Mexico, but you can conduct checks as long as they abide by federal data protection laws and you have written consent from the candidate.
+Background checks may not be mandatory in Mexico, but you may conduct checks as long as they abide by federal data protection laws and you have written consent from the candidate.

 • Criminal record check